LLotme/vscode-docker/ASP-NET-Core.md

    ```

 ## Add an environment variable to the image
-Docker extension helps with authoring Docker files by providing completions and contextual help.
-To illustrate these capabilities you are going to add an environment variable to your service image.
+You can use the Docker extension to author Docker files.
+The extension provides completions and contextual help.
+To see these capabilities add an environment variable to your service image by following these:

 1. Open the `Dockerfile` file.
 1. Use `ENV` instruction to add an environment variable to the service container image.
 The instruction should be placed in the `base` stage of the `Dockerfile` (the first stage in the file).
 Set the `ASPNETCORE_URLS` variable to `http://*:5000`:

    [[images/quickstart-aspnetcore-intellisense-env.png|alt=Add an environment variable to Docker image]]

-   Note how Docker extension lists all available Dockerfile instructions and describes the syntax.
+   Note how the Docker extension lists all available Dockerfile instructions and describes the syntax.

-   > Docker extension uses the `base` stage of the `Dockerfile` to create a debug version of the container image for our service.
-We place the `ASPNETCORE_URLS` environment variable definition in the `base` stage because we want this variable to be present in both debug and release versions of the container image.
+   > The Docker extension uses the `base` stage of the `Dockerfile` to create a debug version of the container image for your service.
+Put the `ASPNETCORE_URLS` environment variable definition in the `base` stage to have this variable available in both debug and release versions of the container image.
 1. Save the `Dockerfile` file.

 ## Build the image

-1. Open command palette and issue `Docker Images: Build Image...` command.
+1. Open command palette (`F1`) and issue `Docker Images: Build Image...` command.
 1. Open Docker view and verify that the new image is visible in the Images tree:

    [[images/quickstart-aspnetcore-verify-image.png|alt=Verify Docker image existence]]